 - The ability to press their clothing, exercise, and eat a healthy breakfast is important to start their day

-- Business travellers are usually equipped with at least four electrical devices – laptop, smartphone, tablet, personal groomer, etc
+- Business travelers are usually equipped with at least four electrical devices – laptop, smartphone, tablet, personal groomer, etc

-- 80% of business travellers get no more than eight hours of sleep, so they place a premium on being uninterrupted
+- 80% of business travelers get no more than eight hours of sleep, so they place a premium on being uninterrupted

 - 69% say mobile limitations is the only reason they would book on another device